atomicateam/atomica/docs/general/Compartment-Initialization.md

     nvac = vac + ltex + ltlt
     ...

 then a negative value for `sus` would be a consequence of the value for the characteristic `nvac` which itself could be the result of a computation.
 Thus, the user has to look at a set of characteristics and compartments to trace where the original inconsistency occurred.
-As a result, the most helpful output for the user to debug this is a dump of all of the compartment and characteristic values, which is the same in both the original and the linear algebra based approach.
+As a result, the most helpful output for the user to debug this is a dump of all of the compartment and characteristic values, which is the same in both the original and the linear algebra-based approach.

 #### Underdetermined system